Rethinking On-policy Optimization for Query Augmentation: Comparison

 On-policy optimization excels at adapting a model to a specific retriever and domain.
 This is most evident on the specialized FiQA dataset (\cref{tab:combined_results_qa_beir}), where the RL-trained model outperforms prompting, likely by learning to generate queries with domain-specific financial terminology.
 However, this approach is computationally expensive, requires labeled data for rewards, and may not always achieve performance improvement.
 For instance, our ToolRetrieval policy underperforms no query augmentation setting with dense retrievers.

 In contrast, prompt-based expansion (e.g., \ours) is a robust and resource-efficient baseline that performs well across nearly all settings.
 We hypothesize that its effectiveness stems from three factors.
-First, it leverages the LLM's internal knowledge to expand queries with relevant terms, mitigating the vocabulary mismatch problem for sparse retrievers like BM25.
-Second, it transforms asymmetric query-document retrieval into a symmetric document-document task, which better aligns with the training objectives of many dense retrievers and boosts their performance.
-Third, unlike RL methods that rewrite the original query, prompt-based expansion produces a pseudo-document, offering richer context for the retriever to match against.
-We hypothesize this additional signal makes pseudo-documents especially effective on existing IR benchmarks.
+First, it leverages the LLM's internal knowledge to expand queries with relevant terms, mitigating the vocabulary mismatch problem for sparse retrievers like BM25; this is consistent with the strong zero-shot BM25 gains in~\cref{tab:combined_results_qa_beir} and the higher initial rewards when training \oursrl (see~\cref{fig:reward_trajectories}).
+Second, pseudo-documents provide \emph{richer semantic specification} of an otherwise underspecified query: a short query like ``when did X happen'' conveys limited information, whereas a generated passage adds contextual terms that help a learned encoder produce a more discriminative embedding~\citep{xu2026surveyofmodelarchitectures}.
+This is further aided by \emph{better alignment with the retriever's input distribution}: learned retrievers are often trained on passage-level text via contrastive learning, so a pseudo-document is structurally closer to the retriever's training distribution than a short query.
+Third, the LLM's parametric knowledge fills in terms and context that the original query lacks, providing both sparse and dense retrievers with more signal to work with~\citep{xu2026laconicdenseleveleffectivenessscalable}.

+\paragraph{Cost Trade-offs.} The two paradigms also differ in their deployment cost profiles.
+RL incurs a substantial up-front training cost that is amortized over all future queries: once trained, the policy can be served with a small model (e.g., 7B parameters).
+Prompting with a stronger LLM incurs a per-query inference cost that scales linearly with query volume.
+In high-throughput, fixed-corpus scenarios where a dedicated policy can be trained once and deployed indefinitely, RL's amortized cost may be lower.
+Conversely, in scenarios with frequent domain shifts, limited compute infrastructure, or diverse corpora where per-corpus RL training is impractical, zero-shot prompting is more practical.
+Our paper does not claim one paradigm is universally preferable; rather, we characterize when each is advantageous.